iotaledger/iota.py/docs/tutorials.rst

 Our script will poll the network for the address balance as long as the returned balance is zero.
 Therefore, the address you declared as ``my_address`` should have some balance.
-If you see the ``Zero balance found,..`` message couple times, head over to https://faucet.devnet.iota.org/ and load up your address.
+If you see the ``Zero balance found...`` message a couple of times, head over to https://faucet.devnet.iota.org/ and load up your address.

 :py:meth:`~Iota.get_balances` returns the confirmed balance of the address.
 You could supply multiple addresses at the same time and get their respective